-There are many Native American Indian teaching stories that are simple and yet utterly profound.
-You may remember the coyote road-runner cartoon show which was actually based on the famous coyote teaching stories Native Americans.
-Coyote is always trying to outwit everyone but always ends up hurting himself rather than the innocent ones he tries to take advantage of.
+There are many wonderful Native American Indian teaching stories.
+You may remember the coyote road-runner cartoon show which was based on the coyote teaching stories of Native Americans.
+Naughty coyote tries to outsmart the innocent ones but always ends up making a fool of himself.

-The other well known story is of the Two Wolves.
-A grandfather tells his grandson that everyone has two totem spirit guides walking either side of them, guiding their path.
-One is a black wolf and would lead you astray and the other is the white wolf, who leads you out of the darkness into the light.
+The other well known story is the tale of the Two Wolves which pops up on Facebook frequently.
+You will recall that a grandfather tells his grandson that everyone has two totem spirits walking either side of them.
+One is a black wolf and would lead you astray and the other is the white wolf, who leads you to the light.
 You are guided by the wolf you feed.
-The black wolf feeds on all negative feelings and the white wolf feeds on love, truth, kindness, compassion and all good things.
+The black wolf feeds on all negative actions and feelings and the white wolf feeds on love, truth, kindness, compassion and all good things.

 Many years ago I lived and worked with traditional Native American Elders.
-I learned very quickly that the old ones have a power, a secret and an understanding that only comes with living to an old age.
-Sadly, in the west, Elders are not generally respected but usually seen as burdons.
+I learned very quickly that the old ones have a power, a secret and a deep understanding that only comes with living to an old age.
+Sadly, in the west, our Elders are not often respected but seen as burdons.
 I have visited nursing homes to see our Elders drugged and wheeled in front of a TV and then fed a sugar-rich, plastic diet.
-Yet the Elders have enormous wisdom for us, if we could get out of the way, listen and learn!
+Yet all Elders have enormous wisdom for us, if we could get out of the way, listen and learn!

 Since the dawn of time, the shaman has been the healer and spiritual helper of his or her tribe or group.
 The shaman is a way shower, a pointer to the answers to the mysteries of life.
 The biggest question we all face, at one time or another is the fact that we die.
 Babies die; old people linger in pain for years; almost everyone eventually becomes sick or distressed.
 Life can be painful, difficult and very short! .
 Like so many others, I wanted to know why some people get sick and others don’t.
 I went in search, just as so many others have at other times.....My journey led me to Canada and right around the world.
 I have written several books on my journey.
 I have called them the Shaman’s Door, because I believe it is a door we can all enter to walk in a new world, and have a new life.
 Not everyone is meant to be a shaman for others, but everyone can benefit from a shamanic healing.